The Role of Federal Air Marshal in Criminal Justice and Law

 Average Salary of a Federal Air Marshal

 Federal Air Marshal draws a salary of $58,630 under the police and detectives category according to the United Stated Bureau of Labor Statics.
-The salaries differ greatly based on location, experience and field specialization.
+Salaries may widely differ based on location, experience, and field specialization.
 Education and experience determines the starting salary.

-The air marshals not only fly as passengers on aircrafts but are also employed by other departments as well like the National Counter Terrorism Center, the National Targeting Center and the Joint Terrorism Task Force of FBI.
+The Federal Air Marshals not only fly as passengers on commercial aircraft, but are also employed by other departments as well.
+Some of these include: